- 18 years of age or above

 FCSH - Universidade Nova de Lisboa (UNL) is the School of Social Sciences and Humanities of the New University of Lisbon founded in 1977.
 This public university has five faculties, including FCSH, where our study-abroad program is based.

 ISCTE - University Institute of Lisbon (ISCTE-IUL) is a national university founded in Lisbon, Portugal, in 1972.
-ISCTE Business School is the largest school of ISCTE-IUL with over 3,500 students, specializing in business and management.
+ISCTE-IUL offers a range of courses taught in English from areas such as Business and Economics to Political Science and Psychology.

 Education Abroad in Countries with a Penn State Restricted Travel Designation